bdurand/ultra_settings/README.md

 ## Introduction

-**UltraSettings** is a Ruby gem designed for managing application settings from various sources, providing a consistent method for accessing configuration values.
+UltraSettings is a Ruby gem designed for managing application settings from various sources providing a consistent method for accessing configuration values.
 It simplifies your application's configuration management by allowing settings to be defined, documented, and accessed seamlessly.

-**UltraSettings** emphasizes well-documented configuration.
+UltraSettings emphasizes well-documented configuration.
 You can include documentation directly in the configuration code.
-The gem also includes a web UI that can be mounted as a Rack app or embedded in other views, allowing admin users to easily view configuration settings and documentation##.
+The gem also includes a web UI that can be mounted as a Rack app or embedded in other views allowing admin users to easily view configuration settings and documentation.

 ## Key Features